QubitPi/general-relativity/README.md

    systematic, logical, and correct way__

 I, hereby, present my ongoing effort of
-[Study Notes on General Theory of Relativity][Study Notes on General Relativity], the "Math" behind our universe in this repository
+[Study Notes on General Theory of Relativity][Study Notes on General Relativity], the "Math" behind our universe

 Documentation on How to Compile [The Notes][Study Notes on General Relativity]
 ------------------------------------------------------------------------------